 (D)AMAGE (C)ONTROL LOCKERS - DC lockers are located amidships, starboard, aft of the galley and main deck forward in port side of scientific cargo hold.
 (See also DC LOCKER under MAIN DECK, this section.)

 GALLEY & CAFETERIA - The mess hall is located amidships.
 For safety and public health reasons only the cooks and other authorized crew members are permitted in the galley food preparation area.
 Food is served cafeteria style.
 (See Section 8 for more details on mess hall hours and practices.)

 SHIP'S LOUNGE - Located forward of the galley on the starboard side is the lounge.
 This space contains a TV with various media consumption options.

 Gym – There is a free weight gym space located on the 01 level, port side, just forward of the Winch Control station.

 STATEROOMS - Eight crew staterooms are on the 01 level.

 RESCUE BOAT - The ship's rescue boat, a semi-rigid type, is located on the 01 level, starboard.

-WORK BOAT - Depending on how many vans are carried, and in what locations, the ship's Hurricane work boat in its relocatable cradle may be situated on the 01 level aft, port side.
+WORK BOAT - Depending on how many vans are carried, and in what locations, the ship's Hurricane work boat in its relocatable cradle may be situated on the 01-level aft, port side.
 The cradle is difficult to relocate at sea.
 Please pre-plan.
-(See Boats in Section IV.)
+(See BOATS in Section 4.)